badaix/popl/README.md

 }
 ```

-A call to `./popl -s hello -h -m23 hallo` will produce an output like this:
+A call to `./popl -s hello -h -m23 test` will produce an output like this:

 ```
 Allowed options: